Set Up a PHP Dev Environment for PHLO

 Create and configure a PHLO, then integrate the PHLO into your application workflow by making an API request to trigger the PHLO with the required payload.

-You can run a PHLO with static payload values by entering specific values in fields like from and to on the PHLO console.
+You can run a PHLO with static payload values by entering specific values in fields like from

 To deliver a dynamic payload instead of a static one, define the payload keys as Liquid templates on the PHLO console and pass the values at runtime.